-The water heater B-PASS system was designed and built to avoid having antifreeze in the water heater.
+The water heater bypass kit was designed and built to avoid having antifreeze in the water heater.

-- 1. Be sure to turn pump switch to -OFF. - 2.
+- 1. Be sure to turn pump switch to OFF. - 2.
 Drain the water heater and the entire water system. - 3.
-Change both valves in BY-PASS' kit attached to water heater to alter the flow of water.
-Handles on valves MUST BE in vertical position to eliminate flow into the heater - 4.
-Open ALL faucets in coach - 5.
+Change both valves in BY-PASS kit attached to water heater to alter the flow of water.
+Handles on valves MUST BE in vertical position to eliminate water flow into the heater. - 4.
+Open ALL faucets in coach. - 5.
 Place siphon hose into container with antifreeze. - 6a.
-System #1=close v-3 going to tank-Open v-2 and v-1 with hose in container with antifreeze. - 6b.
-System #2=close v-2 going to tank-open v-1 and insert hose in container with antifreeze. - 7.
+System #1=close V-2 going to tank-open V-1 with hose in container with antifreeze. - 6b.
+System #2=close V-3 going to tank-open V-2 and V-1 and insert hose in container with antifreeze. - 7.
 After choosing correct system, now turn pump on to send liquid thru system. - 8.
 Allow lines to be filled with antifreeze.
 As faucets emit liquid, close faucets.
 When 40 lbs of pressure is achieved, pump will shutoff. - 9.
 You may wish to place a container under faucet to catch liquid. - 10.
 Shut pump off and release any pressure. - 11.
 Take 1 pint of antifreeze and place it into drains to protect P-traps from freezing.